-D. The Application meets the Specific Requirements of Subtitle E § 5203 the criteria for special exception relief as follows:
+D. The Application meets the Specific Requirements of Subtitle E § 5203.

 The Applicant is requesting special exception relief from the maximum permitted height requirement pursuant to E § 503.2 as evaluated against the criteria of E § 5203.
-The Applicant is requesting relief because both Buildings have a proposed height of thirty-five feet and six inches
+The Applicant is requesting relief because to construct the Building to a height of thirty-five feet and six inches (35 ft.

-(35 ft.
 6 in.) which matches the height of the surrounding buildings.
-The proposed Buildings meets
+The proposal meets the criteria for special exception relief as follows: